 4 This is what the Lord Almighty, the God of Israel, says to all those I carried into exile from Jerusalem to Babylon: 5 “Build houses and settle down; plant gardens and eat what they produce.
 6 Marry and have sons and daughters; find wives for your sons and give your daughters in marriage, so that they too may have sons and daughters.
 Increase in number there; do not decrease.
 7 Also, seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper.”
-Jeremiah 29:4-7 NIV
+Jeremiah 29:4-7 (NIV)

 A friend of mine is currently in a home for those who are unable to take care of their own needs.
-It is not a place where one would normally choose to be, but she finally said the other day, “I now know that I am exactly where God wants me.”
+It is not a place where one normally would choose to be, but she finally said the other day, “I now know that I am exactly where God wants me.”

 She has accepted God’s will for her life at this moment in time and understands the importance of her current role.
 She finds herself reading to those unable to do so, giving comfort and companionship to those around her who feel anxious, lonely, or upset, and is a positive influence for her neighbors as well for the staff.
 At the same time, God provides her with several visitors who are able to take her out of the facility for shopping or to have a restaurant meal or a cup of coffee together.